-A driver may not safely drive with the trailer’s extra weight length or equipment failure may cause a crash says Philadelphia car accident lawyer Rand Spear.
+A driver may not safely drive with the trailer’s extra weight length or equipment failure may cause a crash says Philly car accident lawyer Rand Spear.

 The trailers you see just aren’t of the tractor-trailer variety.
 As the weather warms, more and more people will be towing campers, boats and horse trailers.
 If improperly driven, equipped or poorly maintained these trailers can pose a deadly threat on our highways and streets.
 Philadelphia car accident lawyer Rand Spear says drivers need to be wary of these vehicles and be prepared in case the unexpected happens.

 Causes of towing accidents include overloading the camper or trailer, the towing vehicle isn’t powerful enough to safely tow it, tires burst because they haven’t been inflated or replaced as needed and poor driving technique.
 Other causes can include jackknifing when braking, the trailer swaying, poorly matched equipment and unbalanced loads.
 The United Kingdom’s Highway Agency has these suggestions to avoid these problems for anyone towing something,

 - Do a final maintenance check before your trip, especially if what you’re towing hasn’t moved all year,